feelSpace/FSLib-iOS/docs/README.md

 A smartphone must support Bluetooth low-energy, version 4.0 or higher, to connect to the belt. iPhones support Bluetooth low-energy since the iPhone 4S version, released in October 2011. iPhones that were released before the 4S version do not support Bluetooth low-energy and will not be able to connect to the belt.

+## Main features of the belt

+The belt and the FSLib API propose a large set of features to cover multiple domains and use cases (e.g., navigation, VR, simulation, research experiment, outdoor and video-games, attention feedback).

+* 16 vibration motors
+* Up to 6 simultaneous vibrations
+* Configurable vibration intensity
+* Pre-defined and customizable vibration patterns
+* Vibration orientation can be relative to magnetic North or relative to the body
+* 8+ hours of battery autonomy when continuously vibrating
+* Compass and crossing functions that does not require any additional device
+* Wireless connection (Bluetooth Low Energy) for your application
+* Reading of the belt orientation, battery level, and belt button events from your application

+:construction: Some features of the belt may not be implemented in the FSLib.
+We will progressively add new features to the FSLib, but if you have a specific request please let us know by submitting an [issue](https://github.com/feelSpace/FSLib-iOS/issues).

 # FSLib for iOS

 ## Structure of the repository

-The repository contains one XCode workspace with four modules:
+The repository contains one XCode workspace with three modules:
 * **FSLibIOs**: The FSLib framework to be use for connecting and controlling a belt from an app.
 The module is implemented in Swift 4.
 * **FSLibIOsDemo**: A demo application for iPhone that illustrates how to use the FSLib framework.
 The module is implemented in Swift 4.
-* **FSLibIOsNaviDemo**: A demo application for iPhone that illustrate the navigation features of the FSLib interface for navigation apps.
+* **FSLibIOsObjcDemo**: A demo application for iPhone that illustrate how to use the FSLib framework in an Objective-C project. :construction: This Objective-C module is under development.
-* **FSLibIOsObjcNaviDemo**: An objectice-C demo for iPhone that illustrate the navigation features of the FSLib interface for navigation apps.

 ## Integration of the FSLib in a XCode project

 The `FSLibIOs` framework can be added in your XCode project as a "Linked Framework".
 This can be done in the "General" configuration pane of your XCode project.
 You can also create a local Pod with the `FSLibIOs` framework.

+## Setup of your project

-:warning: To use the FSLib, the project must be configured to support Bluetooth functionalities.
-In the `Info.plist` configuration file of your project, an entry must be added in the `Required background modes` with the value `bluetooth-central`.
+To use the FSLib, the project must be configured to support Bluetooth functionalities.
+* In the `Info.plist` configuration file of your project, an entry must be added in the `Required background modes` with the value `bluetooth-central`.
 This configuration is detailed in the apple developer guide: [Core Bluetooth Background Processing for iOS Apps](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html).
+* In the `Info.plist` configuration file of your project, an entry must be added to explain why Bluetooth is used by your application.
+The key `NSBluetoothPeripheralUsageDescription` must be added with the description of Bluetooth usage as value.
+If your app has a deployment target earlier than iOS 13, you must also add the key `NSBluetoothAlwaysUsageDescription` with the same description in value.
+Details are given in the developer guide: [Core Bluetooth Overview](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothOverview/CoreBluetoothOverview.html#//apple_ref/doc/uid/TP40013257-CH2-SW1).

-## Structure of the FSLib framework
+## Structure of the FSLib module

-In the `FSLibIOs` framework, six files are exposed for the integration of FSLib in an application.
-The other classes or protocols are intern to the module and are more likely to change in future versions of the FSLib.
-* `FSConnectionManager.swift`: The class used for retrieving, scanning and connecting to a belt.
+The FSLib proposes two approaches for connecting and controlling a belt:

-* `FSConnectionDelegate.swift`: The protocol containing callbacks to scan and connection events.
-* `FSCommandManager.swift`: The class used to send command to the belt.
-* `FSCommandDelegate.swift`: The protocol containing callbacks of the command manager and callback for belt events.
-* `FSNavigationController.swift`: The class used to control the belt for navigation.
-* `FSNavigationDelegate.swift`: The protocol containing callbacks of the navigation controller.
+* **The navigation API:** It is the recommended approach.
+The navigation API provides simple methods to connect and control a belt.
+The main class to start developing with the navigation API is the `FSNavigationController`.
+* **The general API:** The general API provides a large set of methods to control the belt for complex applications.
+Your application must manage the mode of the belt and the belt's button events.
+The main classes of the general API are the `FSConnectionManager`, and the `FSCommandManager`.
+In any case it is recommended to look at the implementation of the FSNavigationController before you start using the general API.

 # Navigation API

 ## Introduction

+The navigation API provides simple methods to connect and control a belt.
+Although the term "navigation" is used, this API can be used in different scenarios to control the orientation of a vibration signal.
+The orientation of the vibration can be a magnetic bearing (i.e. an angle relative to magnetic North) or a position on the belt (e.g. 90 degrees for the right side of the belt).
+It is also possible to use the navigation API for complex vibration signals by extending the `FSNavigationController`.

+The main class to connect a belt and control the vibration is the `NavigationController`.
+You must also implement a `NavigationEventListener` to handle the callback of the navigation controller.

+It is recommended to look at the demo application that illustrates how to use the navigation controller.
+The relevant part of the code is located in the `MainActivity` class of the `app` module.

 The FSLib provides a specific API for applications that use the belt for navigation.
 This navigation API is much simpler and easy to integrate than the general-purpose API.
 However, the available methods to control the belt are limited to the navigation domain; e.g. start/stop/pause the navigation, show a direction, notify a navigation event.